 When recommending setbacks and buffers, it is vitally important to clearly define the basis of measurement to reduce the risk of errors in interpretation at the time of implementation.
-Specify where the distance is to be measured from, and what information any diagrams or mapping provided are based on (i.e., topographic mapping, aerial photo interpretation or legal surveys).
+The EIS must include diagrams or maps showing the setbacks and buffers, their origins, and any necessary information such as topographic mapping, aerial photography, and legal surveys.
 Key points to keep in mind include:

-- For watercourses located in a valley, regardless of the valley's significance, setbacks will be measured from the top of the valley slope, not the watercourse bank. - For specimen trees and wooded features, setbacks and buffers are often measured "from the drip line," however, the City prefers the following terminology when identifying setbacks for activities around trees: - The critical root zone (CRZ) is the area around the tree at a radius 10 times the diameter of the tree (at breast height).
+- For surface water features where a Council-approved study has not already established development limits, the Official Plan directs that the minimum setback be the greater of several possible limits (e.g., Conservation Authority hazard limit, 30 m from top of bank, or 15 m from the stable top of slope); see Appendix 10 for more information.
+The defining or governing limit may vary along the length of the feature, so it is important to show all applicable limits when demonstrating how the minimum setback for the site was established. - For specimen trees and wooded features, setbacks and buffers are often measured "from the drip line," however, the City prefers the following terminology when identifying setbacks for activities around trees: - The critical root zone (CRZ) is the area around the tree at a radius 10 times the diameter of the tree (at breast height).
 It is the minimum area that must remain unaltered by cutting, filling, trenching, soil compaction or contamination during construction to avoid harming the tree.
-The City's Tree Conservation Report Guidelines include standard protection measures for the CRZ of trees to be retained (see Appendix 10).
-The Municipal Trees and Natural Areas Protection Bylaw No. 2006-279 requires the protection of the critical root zone for all trees on municipal property. - The primary root zone (PRZ) is the area to the drip line (or outer edges of the canopy), or a circle with the radius equal to the height of the tree, whichever is greater.
+The City's Tree Conservation Report Guidelines include standard protection measures for the CRZ of trees to be retained (see Appendix 9).
+The Tree Protection By-law requires the protection of the critical root zone for all trees unless otherwise authorized through a tree permit. - The primary root zone is the area to the drip line (or outer edges of the canopy), or a circle with the radius equal to the height of the tree, whichever is greater.
 Activity in this area should be limited.
-The area can be altered with the guidance of an arborist. - The auxiliary root zone (ARZ) is the area one and a half times the canopy, or with a radius one and a half times the height of the tree, whichever is greater.
+The area can be altered with the guidance of an arborist. - The auxiliary root zone is the area one and a half times the canopy, or with a radius one and a half times the height of the tree, whichever is greater.
 Activities in this area have less effect on the tree; however, some activities still need to be restricted. - For some natural features, the boundary of the feature and any associated setbacks or buffer distances may need to be confirmed in the field as a joint exercise between the applicant, their consultant(s) and relevant agency staff. - Once agreed upon, all setbacks must be clearly delineated on the project plans. - Mitigation measures relating to the protection of setbacks and buffers during on-site works (such as fencing) must be implemented prior to the commencement of those works.
 The City may impose conditions to this effect.